• Skip to primary navigation

 If you're looking for an alternative to peanut oil, these are the 5 best peanut oil substitutes.
 These oils have a similar flavor and high smoking point and can be used in recipes that call for peanut oil.

-Peanut oil is a mild-flavored oil with a high smoke point - meaning it can be used to cook at high temperatures.
-It is mainly used for deep-frying, sautéeing and stir-fry dishes.
+Refined peanut oil is mild-flavored and has a high smoke point - meaning it can be used to cook at high temperatures.
+It is mainly used for deep-frying, sautéeing and stir-fry dishes like ground chicken stir-fry.
 It is also used in salad dressing because it has a neutral flavor.

 To learn more about how oils are refined, check out this handy chart about choosing the right cooking oil and learn about the difference between naturally and industrially refined oils, cold-pressed and expeller pressed oils.